assoconnect/remote-test/README.md

 * http://localhost:3000 for the React App;
 * http://localhost:8080 for the Adminer interface.

-And the MySQL installation comes with the user `root`, and password `root`.
+And the MySQL installation comes with the user `root`, password `root`, and `mysql` as a server host.

 If you know what you're doing, and want to modify the ports defined, you can update the values in the `.env` file at the root of the repo.